KashCodeOriginal/KashCodeOriginal/README.md

 Unity Junior Developer.
 </h3>
 <h3 align="center">
-I have been working in MIREA since the middle of my education.
+I have been working in MIREA since the middle of first course.
 </h3>